jy-gh/es_demo/README.md

 This project is intended to demonstrate the use of simple **Elasticsearch** features from a web application.

-This document will provide installation and usage instruction for the following items:
+This document will provide installation and usage instructions for the following items:

-* Installation of a containerized **Elasticsearch** installation via **Docker**
+* A containerized **Elasticsearch** installation via **Docker**
 * A simple web application, called the **Elasticsearch Portal**, written using the **Flask** web application framework, to query the **Elasticsearch** index for data
 * A set of sample data (**Firefox** bookmark data) for search queries
 * A bulk import script